 The Bachelor of Arts degree in speech and theatre prepares students to pursue careers in judicial law, human resources, public relations, business, the media, the entertainment industry, professional theatre, community theatre, religious theatre and/or for graduate school.
 We also offer minors in Theatre and Musical Theatre.

-The minor in Studio Art allows students concentrated engagement in the visual arts while pursing their major courses of study.
-A minor in Studio Art prepares students for advanced study in art and for entry into professional artistic employment.
+The minor in Visual Arts allows students concentrated engagement in the visual arts while pursing their major courses of study.
+A minor in Visual Arts prepares students for advanced study in art and for entry into professional artistic employment.